Post Featured Image

 Cat Behaviorist

-Pam Johnson-Bennett is a certified cat behaviour consultant and best-selling author of 8 books on cat behaviour.
+Pam Johnson-Bennett is a certified cat behaviour consultant and best-selling author of eight books on cat behaviour.
 She starred in the Animal Planet series Psycho Kitty, seen in Canada and the UK.
 She was a vice president of the International Association of Animal Behaviour Consultants and founded their cat division.
 She has served on an advisory board for the American Humane Association as well as other animal welfare organizations.

 Pam is considered a pioneer in the field of cat behaviour consulting, having started her career in 1982.
 Some of her books have been used as textbooks for behaviour courses and she has influenced many practicing in the field today.
 Her book, Think Like a Cat, has been referred to as the cat bible.